bibli

 It disappeared back into the fog before he could grasp it.

 Alpha Base went into lockdown.
 Three Operatives were mobilized to find him, but 74 slipped away too and ducked into a maintenance tunnel.
+Somehow he knew exactly where to go.
+He kept hoping that she would appear and walk with him, but he went alone.

 The rooms he found in the sublevels smelled of ozone.
 Frost tinged the doors of server rooms.
-Wires like capillary veins trailed off to an unseen silicon heart.
+Wires like capillary veins trailed off to an unseen heart.

 A vault door waited for him on the lowest level of Alpha Base, and it was cracked open.
 As he knew it would be.